De Bruijn Sequence and Universal Cycle Constructions

 Each de Bruijn graph is connected and the in-degree and the out-degree of each vertex is $k$; the graph $G(n,k)$ is Eulerian. $G(n,k)$ is the line graph of $G(n{-}1,k)$ which means an Euler cycle in $G(n{-}1,k)$ corresponds to a Hamilton cycle in $G(n,k)$.
 Thus, the sequence of edge labels visited in an Euler cycle is a DB sequence.
 Illustrated above (right) is an Euler cycle in $G(3,2)$.
 The corresponding DB sequence is 0111101011001000.

 Finding an Euler cycle in an Eulerian graph is linear-time solvable with respect to the size of the graph.
-Such an algorithm is given below.
-However, since the graph must be stored, applying such an algorithm to find a DB sequence requires exponential $O(k^n)$ space.
-As noted below, the following Euler cycle algorithm can be related to the greedy constructions.
+However, since the graph must be stored, applying such an algorithm to find a DB sequence requires exponential $O(k^n)$ space and there is an exponential time delay before the sequence can be output.

 Finding an Euler cycle